 Pill imprint Pfizer PGN 225 has been identified as Lyrica 225 mg.

-Lyrica is used in the treatment of neuropathic pain; fibromyalgia; diabetic peripheral neuropathy; neuralgia; postherpetic neuralgia (and more), and belongs to the drug class gamma-aminobutyric acid analogs.
+Lyrica is used in the treatment of neuropathic pain; fibromyalgia; diabetic peripheral neuropathy; neuralgia; epilepsy (and more), and belongs to the drug class gamma-aminobutyric acid analogs.
 Risk cannot be ruled out during pregnancy.
 Lyrica 225 mg has a low potential for abuse relative to the drugs in schedule 4.
 The drug has a currently accepted medical use in treatment in the United States.
 Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 4.

 See also related documents.